-In the blogosphere social media plays a huge part.
-Love it or hate it we do need it.
-We use it to drive traffic to our blog, particularly if like me, you’re Self hosted.
+In the blogosphere, social media plays a huge part.
+Love it or hate it we need it.
+We use it to drive traffic to our blog, particularly if like me, you’re Self-hosted.
 We use it to interact with other bloggers to build engagement and also to connect with brands.

 Just a note to say that if you tag for example #GRLPOWR to your latest blog post they aren’t likely to retweet your tweet unless you join in with their chats occasionally, that’s just how it works!
 There are however groups that don’t hold chats and will retweet if you tag them in your post.
 I use femalebloggerRT and I find they always retweet.

 I use ‘Pinterest for business’ and I absolutely love it.
 I could lose hours pinning away!
 Pinterest is a powerful platform for us bloggers, has around 50 million active users as of 2016 and is a great way of driving new readers to your blog.
 It’s where I have the highest follow count.
 I like to pin several times a day as well as comment on, re-pin, and save.
 I also contribute to group boards, this means if you’re invited to join a group board and it’s relevant to your boards or blog go ahead and accept the invite.
 This way you can pin your blog posts to it or just add pins to it (relevant only of course) This, in turn will give you so much more exposure as these group boards have SO many pinners.
 I got into Pinterest whilst planning my wedding and haven’t stopped since!